Measurements of differential cross sections of Higgs boson production through gluon fusion in the $H\to WW^{\ast}\to e\nu\mu\nu$ final state at $\sqrt{s} = 13$ TeV with the ATLAS detector: Measured yields, uncertainties and distributions

 The analysis is affected by theoretical uncertainties in the MC modelling of the signal and background, as well as experimental uncertainties related to the detector measurements.
 The signal and background expectations depend on nuisance parameters, which correspond to systematic uncertainties.
 The ggF signal uncertainties are a small contribution since the measurement is made in a fiducial region, making it independent of the type of signal model assumed.
 Uncertainties in the shape of the ggF signal distribution are minimized since the measurement is made in individual bins of kinematic variables.
 The uncertainties on the ggF cross-section predictions do not impact the measurements.
 The only remaining signal uncertainties are the uncertainties that affect the detector level corrections.
 An example of such an uncertainty is the jet shower shape uncertainty, since changes in how jets are reconstructed can affect truth-level and reconstruction-level quantities differently.
 These residual uncertainties are taken into account.
 The uncertainties in non-ggF Higgs production processes are treated in the same way as the uncertainties in the other backgrounds, and cross-section uncertainties are accounted for.

 Various uncertainties related to detector measurements are considered.
 Uncertainties associated with identifying, reconstructing and calibrating objects such as electrons, muons, jets and missing transverse momentum, as well as tagging jets as originating from $b$-quarks are evaluated.
-The systematic uncertainty associated with the energy/momentum scale and resolution of objects is estimated by performing a scaling or smearing of the energy/momentum, and observing its effect on the number of selected events in the final state.
-The systematic uncertainty is evaluated by comparing the $\pm 1\sigma$ variations with the nominal yield.
+The systematic uncertainty associated with the energy/momentum scale and resolution of objects is estimated by performing a scaling or smearing of the energy/momentum, and observing its effect on the yields and shape of the distribution of selected events in the final state.
+The systematic uncertainty is evaluated by comparing the $\pm 1\sigma$ variations with the nominal prediction.
 The missing transverse momentum is constructed from various objects, as described in Section~\ref{ObjReco}, and has uncertainties associated with those objects.
 Uncertainties in the measured efficiencies for electron and muon triggers and pile-up are included as systematic uncertainties.
 The uncertainty in the combined 2015--2018 integrated luminosity is 1.7\% \cite{ATLAS-CONF-2019-021}, obtained using the LUCID-2 detector \cite{LUCID2} for the primary luminosity measurements.

 The theoretical uncertainties in the MC modelling take into account QCD scale uncertainties, parton shower (PS) and underlying event (UE) modelling, and parton distribution function (PDF) uncertainties.
 To calculate the QCD scale uncertainties, the renormalization (\muR) and factorization (\muF) scales are varied in order to estimate the impact of missing higher-order corrections in fixed-order perturbative predictions.
 To estimate the QCD scale uncertainty for the Higgs boson signal, the Stewart--Tackmann method~\cite{stmethod} is followed.
 For the backgrounds originating from $WW$ bosons, top production, and $\Zgtt$, the scale uncertainty is evaluated using the envelope of seven-point \muR, \muF variations, with \muR and \muF each varying by factors of 0.5 and 2, subject to the constraint that $0.5 \leq \muR/\muF \leq 2.0$, and the maximum variation of the event yields is taken as the uncertainty.